pulumiverse/pulumi-hcp/docs/_index.md

 ---
-title: HCP
+title: HashiCorp Cloud Platform (HCP)
-meta_desc: Provides an overview of the HashiCorp Cloud Platform Provider for Pulumi.
+meta_desc: Provides an overview of the HashiCorp Cloud Platform (HCP) Provider for Pulumi.
 layout: overview
 ---

-The HashiCorp Cloud Platform provider (HCP) for Pulumi can be used to provision any of the cloud resources available in [HashiCorp Cloud Platform](https://www.hashicorp.com/cloud-platform).
+The HashiCorp Cloud Platform (HCP) provider for Pulumi can be used to provision any of the cloud resources available in [HashiCorp Cloud Platform (HCP)](https://www.hashicorp.com/cloud-platform).
 The HCP provider must be configured with credentials to deploy and update resources.

 ## Example